LuisGC/blog/content/blog/2021/02/fosdem-2021.md

 Nice summary of all the important milestones of Mozilla by KaiRo.
 Lots of nice memories:
 * the origin of the name (mixing Mosaic and Godzilla as in _Mosaic Killer_), that was later renamed to Netscape
 * How the Firefox web browser was born
-* How the Mozilla Foundation started, alongside the Mozilla Corporation
+* How the [Mozilla Foundation](https://foundation.mozilla.org/en/) started, alongside the Mozilla Corporation
 * The [Mozilla Manifesto](https://www.mozilla.org/en-US/about/manifesto/), written in 2007
 * Rust, Firefox OS, Mozilla Hubs and many other things...

 [**Database Performance at GitLab.com**](https://fosdem.org/2021/schedule/event/postgresql_database_performance_at_gitlab_com/) by Nikolay Samokhvalov and Jose Finotto

-Interesting overview about how Gitlab copes with their massive amounts of users and their strict SLAs, focusing specially in the PostgreSQL database side.
+Interesting overview about how [**Gitlab**](https://gitlab.com/) copes with their massive amounts of users and their strict SLAs, focusing specially in the [**PostgreSQL**](https://www.postgresql.org/) database side.
 I got several interesting inputs from the talk, from automated database health checks (and how they do them), to best practices for the engineers (how they learn and get insights of their usage), how they experiment using thin clones, etc.

 [**25 years of MySQL - A Retrospective**](https://fosdem.org/2021/schedule/event/mysql_retro/), by Dave Stokes ([@stoker](http://twitter.com/stoker))

-Dave Stoker, community manager at MySQL, gave an historical overview of MySQL since its beginning.
+Dave Stoker, community manager at [**MySQL**](https://www.mysql.com/), gave an historical overview of MySQL since its beginning.

 {{< tweet 1358335694725406721 >}}